 In February of 2012, Arlotta was selected to the Board of Directors for the Minnesota American Indian Chamber of Commerce.

 Arlotta is a 2010 graduate of the Saint Paul Area Chamber of Commerce Leadership Saint Paul program.
 From 2010-12, Arlotta served on the Planning Committee for the Saint Paul Area Chamber of Commerce Young Professionals (YPro).
 Under Andy’s leadership, the Swarm was named the winner of the 2011 Deubener Award in the category of Family-Owned Business.
 The Saint Paul Area Chamber of Commerce presents the award to companies that exemplify growth, excellence, risk, diversity and innovation.
 The Swarm was also a finalist for the Deubener Award in 2010.

-He is currently involved in the Imagine the Possibilities program at Risen Christ School in Minneapolis, where he serves as a mentor to 8th grade students.
-In his role as a mentor, Arlotta is providing students with an in-depth curriculum on the business aspects of running a professional indoor lacrosse team.
+He was also involved in the Imagine the Possibilities program at Risen Christ School in Minneapolis, where he serves as a mentor to 8th grade students.
+In his role as a mentor, Arlotta provided students with an in-depth curriculum on the business aspects of running a professional indoor lacrosse team.

-This past November, he served on the volunteer committee for the 2011 American Indian Science and Engineering Society (AISES) National Conference in Minneapolis.
+In November of 2011, he served on the volunteer committee for the American Indian Science and Engineering Society (AISES) National Conference in Minneapolis.
 AISES is an organization that aims to substantially increase the representation of American Indians and Alaskan Natives in engineering, science and other related technology disciplines.